Updated February 13, 2023

 The state-of-the-art facility also provides a home for more than 130 events produced by local and regional performing arts organizations and community partners.
 Olympic Ballet Theater and School is among them.
 Providing challenging choreography and exceptional sets, the ballet company is a non-profit that boasts estimated audiences of 15,000 annually, including 4,000 school children.

-In its 36th season, the ballet company works with established Artistic Directors Mara Vinson and Oleg Gorboulev, former Pacific Northwest Ballet principal and soloist, respectively.
+Recently celebrating its 40th season, the ballet company works with established Artistic Directors Mara Vinson and Oleg Gorboulev, former Pacific Northwest Ballet principal and soloist, respectively.

 Particularly fun is their annual “Festival of Shorts,” where the audience chooses a winner at each performance from among eight finalists.
 These eight shows have been selected from submissions from around the globe, and have never before been produced for an audience.
 Some become full-length, award-winning plays.